bryancsouza/COPL-oop-25/data/index.md

 The course support channels are the workgroups and the discord channel.
 Please consult the course manual in Brightspace for more information.

 Use Discord primarily for communication.
-You can be in contact with the course teachers by e-mail bryan.dacostasouza@donders.ru.nl.
+You can be in contact with the course teachers by the following e-mails:

+bryan.dacostasouza@donders.ru.nl and emma.gerritse@ru.nl

 ## Lectures (University of Helsinki)